FRBs/FRB/docs/scripts.rst

 it reports back the putative redshift range for the FRB.
 It also allows for plotting the host redshift range on the magnitude vs redshift evolution and setting a title for the figure.
-These calculations can be done assuming a few different telescope models or a perfect telescope model.
+These calculations can be done assuming a few different telescope models (CHIME, DSA, Parkes, FAST, CRAFT, CRAFT_ICS_892/1300/1632) or a perfect telescope model (default).
+The telescope models are used to determine the DM-z grids that have been computed with the zdm code/repository.

 Here is the usage::